 As with previous benchmarking exercises, a MacBook Pro was used in order to be able to compare supported releases of each of the main browser engines.
 To reflect the latest developments in hardware technology, a 2018 2.9 GHz MacBook Pro with a Retina display was chosen.
 Flow was compared with the latest releases of Chrome, Firefox and Safari.
 Each test was run ten times starting the browser from cold before each run.
 Overall scores for each browser were taken as the average of the ten runs.
 The results are recorded below (higher is better).

-The results show Flow to be one and a half times faster than the best of the rest and well over three times the speed of Chrome.
+The results show Flow to be 50% faster than the best of the rest and well over three times the speed of Chrome.

 Why does it matter?

 In the consumer electronics market, including TVs and set top boxes, hardware is usually developed to deliver a predetermined user experience.
 Having a faster browser means that expensive components such as the processor and memory can operate at a lower speed and still deliver the desired experience.
 This normally translates into significant hardware cost savings.

 In the bring-your-own-device (BYOD) market, having apps built on a faster browser increases the range of devices that can provide a decent user experience.
 For the app provider, a larger range of target devices means a greater number of potential customers.
 As the browser is built into the app, there is no need for Ekioh to have a pre-existing relationship with the device manufacturer.

 If you want to try Flow out for yourself and confirm the benefits that increased performance will bring to your business, drop us an email, we’ll be delighted to hear from you.

 If you’d like to automatically receive our posts by email please join our mailing list.